 What is virtual CISO?

-A good vCISO will first identify the specific strategic and tactical assistance you need.
+A good vCISO’s responsibilities will first start with identifying the specific strategic and tactical assistance you need.
 Depending on your requirements they may perform tasks such as setting objectives, procuring solutions, creating or implementing security policies, guidelines and standards, deploying awareness training, conducting vendor risk assessments, code reviews, vulnerability scanning, security penetration testing or remediation activities.
 They may also design, implement and manage a framework to ensure your business compliance with standards to include ISO 27001, PCI DSS, SOC 2 or DPA.

 Virtual CISO benefits